-The mixture of the polyol and the diisocyanate compounds form the prepolymer resin.
-They combine to form a simple polymer chain from the reaction of a polyol component (a carbon-chained molecule with alcohol on both ends) to a diisocyanate component (a molecule with isocyanate on both ends).
+The mixture of the polyol and the diisocyanate compounds forms the prepolymer resin.
+They combine to form a simple polymer chain from the reaction of a polyol component (a carbon-chained molecule with alcohol on both ends) with a diisocyanate component (a molecule with isocyanate on both ends).
 This results in a molecule with reactive alcohol on one end and a reactive isocyanate on the other.
 The alcohol end further links to another isocyanate end or terminal, while the isocyanate end of the same chain further reacts with chain extender compounds or curatives such as hydroxyl and amines.
 This process continues, making a long, chained polyurethane molecule.

 Chapter 4: Components of Polyurethanes

-A polyol is an organic molecule containing one or more hydroxyl (OH) group(s).
+The Polyol - A polyol is an organic molecule containing one or more hydroxyl (OH) group(s).
 Polyols used in urethane casting are either polyether or polyester types.

-Compared to polyether, polyesters have good abrasion resistance, heat aging resistance, oil resistance, solvent resistance, good shock absorption properties, and better tear resistance.
+Polyester: Compared to polyether, polyesters have good abrasion resistance, heat aging resistance, oil resistance, solvent resistance, good shock absorption properties, and better tear resistance.

 Like the polyols, diisocyanate compounds form the resin side of the polyurethane system.
 There are two main types of diisocyanate: aliphatic and aromatic.

 Aliphatic Diisocyanates - The most popular characteristic of these types is that they are non-yellowing.
 This makes them suitable for rollers where color stability is required.
 The most common ADIs are hexamethylene (HDI), hexamethylene (HMDI), and isophorone (IPDI).

 Aromatic Diisocyanates - These types are further divided into NDI, TDI, and MDI.

-Toluene Diisocyanate (TDI):In contrast with MDIs, this type is popularly used for high-hardness applications such as guide rollers.
-Typical forms of TDIs used on an industrial scale are the 2,4 and 2,6 isomers at 80/20 blend.
-Producing proportions other than the 80/20 requires an additional process.
+Toluene Diisocyanate (TDI) - In contrast with MDIs, this type is popularly used for high-hardness applications such as guide rollers.
+Typical forms of TDIs used on an industrial scale are the 2,4 and 2,6 isomers at an 80/20 blend.
+Producing proportions other than 80/20 requires an additional process.

-Methylene Diphenyl Diisocyanate (MDI)MDIs are known for imparting high resilience and impact strength to polyurethane casts.
+Methylene Diphenyl Diisocyanate (MDI) - MDIs are known for imparting high resilience and impact strength to polyurethane casts.
 That is why MDIs, paired with either polyethers or polyesters, are used in dynamic, high impingement applications such as wheels, grains milling rollers, and the like.
 The most common isomer used in casting is purified 4,4 isomers.

-CurativeCuratives are mixed with the polyol and diisocyanate prepolymer to form a solid or semi-solid elastomer.
+Curative - Curatives are mixed with the polyol and diisocyanate prepolymer to form a solid or semi-solid elastomer.
 There are two basic types of curatives: hydroxyls and amines.